What Is Dental Insurance and How Does It Work?

 Yes, and many Texans do.
 Dental and health insurance are completely separate products.
 You do not need an active health plan to purchase dental coverage.

 This is common for self-employed Texans, retirees not yet on Medicare, and employees whose employer health plan excludes dental.
 If you are self-employed, you may also want to review smart health insurance choices for self-employed workers in Dallas for a broader picture of how to build cost-effective coverage on your own.
+Standalone dental plans are available year-round through an independent broker.
+Unlike health insurance, most dental plans are not restricted to open enrollment windows, so you can enroll when it makes sense for you.

 Why Wilkerson Insurance Agency Is the Right Choice for Dental Coverage in Texas